 Why bad technology dominates our lives, according to Don Norman – Info Web Design

 “Science Finds–Industry Applies–Man Conforms.”
 That was the motto of the Chicago 1933 International Exposition.
-I used it as the epigraph of my 1993 book, Things That Make Us Smart, suggesting that it be flipped to read “People Propose, Conforms.”
-I have helped develop design principles that make technology easier to use and understand, principles that evolved into my book Design of Everyday Things, and that today are called human-centered design.
+I used it as the epigraph of my 1993 book, Things That Make Us Smart, suggesting that it be flipped to read “People Propose, Technology Conforms.”
+I have helped develop principles that make technology easier to use and understand, principles that evolved into my book Design of Everyday Things, and that today are called human-centered design.

 But if these principles are so powerful and useful, why do they continually have to be taught and retaught?
 Why does each new industry repeat the failures of earlier industries?
 I now realize that my approach was wrong: We were addressing the symptoms, not the core, fundamental issues.
 The phrase “man conforms” is technology-centered, rather than people-centered.
 That much is obvious, but what was not so obvious was how much this view has permeated everything we do.